Ideas To Help You Improve Your Business Website

 Of course, to have a specific plan to help, more information is needed.
 But in general, here are strategies we’d typically explore for each of the above answers:

-- Traffic – Review analytics to see what current traffic looks like; explore key services, goals, and expertise of the company and review online visibility vs competitors for key content phrases that matter.
+- Traffic – Review analytics to see current traffic; explore key services, goals, and expertise of the company and review online visibility vs competitors for key content phrases that matter.

 - Low Leads: Review website presentation, messaging, organization, and ease of use; evaluate the call to action and simplicity of messaging through the eyes of the customer.
-Are you addressing the questions, needs, fears, anxieties, and issues of your primary customers?
+Are you addressing your primary customers’ questions, needs, fears, anxieties, and issues?

 So how can your website be improved to help your sales team be more effective?